carlos-gg/digitalgarden/content/AI/Supervised Learning/Ensemble learning.md

-# Ensemble learning
+---
+title: "Ensemble learning"
+disableToc: false
+---

 - https://en.wikipedia.org/wiki/Ensemble_learning
 - In statistics and machine learning, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
-By analogy, ensemble techniques have been used also in [[unsupervised learning]] scenarios, for example in consensus clustering or in anomaly or [[Outlier Detection]]
+By analogy, ensemble techniques have been used also in [[unsupervised learning]] scenarios, for example in consensus clustering or in anomaly or [[AI/Anomaly and Outlier Detection]]
 - In general, ensembling is a technique of combining two or more algorithms of similar or dissimilar types called base learners.
 This is done to make a more robust system (improving generalizability / robustness over a single estimator) which incorporates the predictions from all the base learners.

 - http://scikit-learn.org/stable/modules/ensemble.html